 - Victoria Day – a farm tour, coopering, historic weapons and blacksmithing demonstrations at the fort on Victoria Day in MAY following the Fort Langley May Day Parade in the morning.
 See Fort Langley May Day Fair and Parade for details.

 - Canada Day – a free event on Canada Day in JULY featuring live music, birthday cake and other family-friendly activities.
-This is the fort’s busiest day of the year, so expect there to be crowds of people.

 - Brigade Days – three days of celebrations featuring folk in period costume over the BC Day long weekend at the end of JULY and beginning of AUGUST.